bastl-instruments/arduino-base/README.md

   If you want to check if the installation was successful, go to
     Help > About Eclipse Platform > Installation Details and look for the AVR plugin

+* AVR TOOLCHAIN
+  You will need to install the avr-g++ compiler in order to compile your code to a .hex file that can then later be sent to the chip.
+  This step depends on your platform:
+  - MAC OSX: Download and install the AVR CrossPack: http://www.obdev.at/products/crosspack/index.html
+  - Linux: sudo apt-get install gcc-avr binutils-avr avr-libc avrdude